 - Asking others for money to continue gambling

-Codependency can be defined as set of compulsive behaviors often learned by family members.
+Codependency can be defined as a set of compulsive behaviors often learned by family members.
 These behaviors are adopted in order to survive in a family that experiences significant emotional pain and stress.

 Initially, the belief was that codependent behaviors were adopted in response to living with a person with addictive behaviors.
 Now, we know that codependency is the source of addiction, and that addiction can come in many forms including alcoholism, drug addiction, and even other addictions such as gambling.